W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/ii-the-ego-and-false-autonomy/index.md

 ²Only those who have abundance are charitable, is obvious when you consider what is involved.
 ³To the ego, to give anything implies that you will have to do without whatever you give.
 ⁴When you associate giving with sacrifice, you give only because you believe that you are somehow getting something better, and can therefore do without the thing you give.
-⁵‘Giving to get’ is an inescapable law of the ego, which always evaluates ego’s-self in relation to other egos.
+⁵“Giving to get’ is an inescapable law of the ego, which always evaluates ego’s-self in relation to other egos.
 ⁶The ego is therefore continually preoccupied with the belief in scarcity that gave rise to the ego.
 ⁷The-ego’s whole perception of other egos as real is only an attempt to convince the-ego’s-self that *the ego* is real.
-⁸‘Self-esteem’ in ego terms means nothing more than that the ego has deluded the-ego’s-self into accepting the-ego’s reality, and is therefore temporarily less predatory.
+⁸“Self-esteem’ in ego terms means nothing more than that the ego has deluded the-ego’s-self into accepting the-ego’s reality, and is therefore temporarily less predatory.
-⁹This ‘self-esteem’ is always vulnerable to stress; the term stress refers to any perceived threat to the ego’s existence.
+⁹This “self-esteem’ is always vulnerable to stress; the term stress refers to any perceived threat to the ego’s existence.
 :::

 ::: details Simplified